![]() |

 Model 880 dating and variation info.
 Info specific to the model 1200 CO2 pistol: DATING THE DAISY MODEL 1200 CO2 BB PISTOL The best online info for

 determining when a Plymouth MI model 25 was made is here: http://www.daisyking.com/history/chronology3.htm The number Daisy first used was called the Register Number, or “REG.
 NO.”.
 The REG.
-NO. was a letter followed by six numbers on most guns (the No. 25 briefly used a number without any prefix).
+NO. was a letter followed by six numbers on most guns (the No. 25 and the No 111 Model 40 Red Ryder, possibly others briefly used a number without a letter prefix).
 Beginning late 1972 the REG.
 NO. was formatted to let anyone knowing how, to decipher the year and month the gun was "made' (actually it was the date the gun was stamped, actual production could lag behind the stamping date).
 The REG.
 NO. stayed in use until sometime in the mid-'70s when it was changed to a “LOT NO.” READING THE CODE Until the 3rd quarter of 2017, all codes containing letters, A

 through M (less “I”) is the month: MONTH CODESA January C March J September M December Reg. and Lot Numbers could be read by anyone knowing how from 1972 onward.
 From 1972 until 1982 the code was one letter (month) followed by six digits.
 The first digit is the last number of the